A comprehensive clean bulk meal plan (guide to clean bulking)

 These supplements are probably not something a lot of people think of but can be useful for some of us.
 Remember increasing muscle mass and strength while lean bulking, one side of the coin is the training the other part is the recovery.
 If you recover better you will perform better leading to better results via progressive overload over time.
 I have used sleep aids such as lavender or mandarin oils or something as simple as a relaxing cup of chamomile tea in the evening.
 I have noticed I am more relaxed and get a better sleep so I continue to use them.
 For some people maybe you won’t see any difference.
 Or you don’t like the price tag which comes with a lot of these relaxation oils.
 That’s fine, don’t use them.
 Find something that works for you.

-Example clean bulking day of eating.
+11. Example clean bulking day of eating.

 Alright now that you know a little bit more knowledge about clean bulking and should be coming from a better place to achieve better results I thought I would finish with an example day of eating while on this clean bulk meal plan to achieve the best results.
 So let’s get into it!

 8am : You wake up and prepare yourself for the day.
-You start work at 9am so you need to eat something quick with protein to take ourselves out of the catabolic state.
+You start work at 9am so you need to eat something quick with protein to take yourself out of the overnight catabolic state.
 We are not close to starting training so this doesn’t have to be a particularly large meal and does not need to contain a lot of carbohydrate which will be better used either side of training to fuel and recover.

 Meal 1